Skip to main content

 }

-This interface is typically wired in the AuthenticationFilter discussed below, and its authenticate() function must respond with an AuthenticationResponse indicating whether a Principal could be authenticated from the Request's properties (typically cookies).
+Authenticator is plugged into AuthenticationFilter (see below).
+Its authenticate() function must respond with an AuthenticationResponse indicating whether a Principal could be authenticated from the request's properties (typically cookies or headers).

 sealed class AuthenticationResponse {